 Starting on Saturday, August 22, 2020, the Longleaf Campground will be open for site reservation at half capacity until further notice.
 All sites at the Bluff Campground are open for reservation.
 Those wishing to camp at the park and who are prepared for primitive camping in the Congaree Wilderness may also learn more about this type of camping and how to obtain a permit on the Backcountry Camping page on our official website.

 All sites are first come, first served, and must be reserved before setting up camp.
+Campsites must be occupied by the individual who made the reservation.

 No vehicles are permitted on the campsites.
 All campers must park their vehicles in the parking lot and walk to their sites.